k8-proxy/p-k8-jmeter-test-engine-v1/instructions/How-to-generate-Scaled-Load-via-UI.md

 - Proxy Offline: this load will generate traffic against proxied offline gov.uk site
 - Proxy Sharepoint: this load will generate traffic against proxied sharepoint site.

-Once EC2 instance created using provided AMI, there are certain configurations needed in that EC2 machine to be able to successfull run scaled load against target systems.
+There are certain configurations needed on the local PC to be able to successfull run scaled load against target systems.

 This document will explain those needed configuration details and UI interface features.

-## What do I need to configire in EC2?
+## What do I need to configire the local PC?

-In EC2 virtual machine created via provided AMI, the following manual configurations needed to be done:
+Clone the github repository to your user folder.

-- Go to scripts folder and open config.env file for editing:
+Go to the scripts folder and open config.env file for editing:

 ```bash
 sudo nano ~/p-k8-jmeter-test-engine/jmeter-icap/scripts/config.env